 19. Keep in contact

 If your hourly employee is unable to attend work due to mental health issues, you should make the effort to keep in touch with them.
-The aim of this contact is to provide reassurance that you care about their wellbeing, as opposed to just checking on when they will be back at work.
+A phone call, text, or video chat — remind them that you’re there to support them.